TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 # Introduction to javascript, html and CSS

 ## what did i learn

+## How to ask questions

+Always Provide Your Code and the Surrounding Context Ask About the Problem at Hand, Not the Solution Itself Don’t Take Asking for More Context to Heart

 ## internet
 Is the network of networks of computers, or servers, communicating with one another by sending and receiving data.